Nicolas Doxat

-Nicolas Doxat de Démoret also Nicolas Doxat von Morez (Yverdon, Switzerland, 3 November 1682 Belgrade, Principality of Serbia, 20 March 1738) was a Swiss general in the army of the Habsburg Monarchy.
+Nicolas Doxat de Démoret also Nicolas Doxat von Morez (3 November 1682 – 20 March 1738) was a Swiss general in the army of the Habsburg Monarchy.
 He is also known as the engineer who rebuilt the Kalemegdan Fortress and as the first foreign Belgrade urban planner and builder.

 Biography

 Nicolas Doxat, born in 1682 in Yverdon, a Swiss canton of Bern, was the son of Joseph zu Démoret (co-lord of Démoret) (1643–1718) and Marguerite von Stürler (b.
 1645).
 They received the noble title of baron from Emperor Ferdianand.
 His parents were of the Reformed faith (Protestants) and a citizen of Démoret.
 Nicolas remained single and his wealth was estimated at 30,000 florin in gold).
 At the age of 18, Nikola Doxat joined the Dutch army, which sends him to school to become a fortification officer.
 As an engineer officer, he participated in the War of the Spanish Succession and in Flanders (1702–1714).
 After the siege of Lille, he joined the Austrian Imperial Army, where he advanced rapidly, rising to the rank of general.
 He participated in the Habsburg-Ottoman war in the Danube region (1716–1718) and in the war in Sicily (1718–1720).
 He was seriously wounded during the siege of Timisoara.
 A bullet hit him in the right knee, his left shoulder was crushed, and his left hip was severely injured.
 Because of these injuries, Nikola Doxat remained crippled for the rest of his life.